erc-dharma/dharma/readme.md

 allows querying the bibliography by short titles (lookup keys), which Zotero's API does not support.

 Finally, we have a search server, written in Go.
-The code is in the `*.go` files in this directory.
+The generated binary is named `dharma-search`.
+You need to start it if you need the python server to talk to it (for the search page).
+The code is in the `*.go` files in the `search` directory.
 This server is not meant to be accessible from the internet.
 It is used internally by the main Python server from `server.py`.
 The search server only accesses the disk when the database is updated: it pulls all the data it needs from the database, loads it into memory, and performs searches on that.

 ## Configuration